 Zucchini Curry | Indian Courgette Curry

-By Swasthi on September 9, 2022, Comments, Jump to Recipe
+By Swasthi on December 20, 2023, Comments, Jump to Recipe

-Zucchini Curry is a healthy & delicious Indian curried dish made with zucchini, peas, herbs and warm spices.
+Zucchini Curry is a healthy & delicious Indian curried dish made with zucchini, peas, herbs and warming spices.
 It’s a simple & spicy dish but packs a punch when it comes to taste.
 If you’re looking for ways to add a zucchini dish to your menu or meal plans, this recipe is a good starting point.
 The dish is quite simple like this Zucchini Stir Fry but with profound Indian flavors.

 Zucchini also known as Courgette is a summer squash.
 A lot of people get confused with zucchini and cucumber as they look similar.
 Both have high water content, but zucchini is one of those South American plants that now flourish across the globe.